 Our crew is friendly, efficient, fluent in dozens of languages, can text message with one hand, are experts at Candy Crush, has hundreds of followers on Twitter, are capable of performing complex trigonometry problems in their heads, is artistically gifted, has perfect pitch, knows the capitol of every state, makes crying babies coo and laugh, has the coolest music streaming from their phones, can throw a nasty curve ball, has an unusually appealing sense of humor, is always the ninth caller, can do the hippest new dance steps while scooping cones, is well informed on world events, a little bit zany, and a lot of fun to be a part of!
 We might be exaggerating just a little bit there, but we're extremely proud of our team, and of the amazing job they do in serving our customers and making our store a fun, friendly place to visit.

-We have a pretty full staff at this point in the season, and we try our hardest to keep our team members for several years.
+We try our hardest to keep our team members for several years.
 But we know that we need to add some "new blood" to the team every year to keep our staff strong through the fall.
 Those spots are always much sought after (hey, how many jobs actually encourage you to eat ice cream?), and we're very selective in adding team members.